 |Turks & Caicos Islands||English||Turks and Caicos Islands Creole|

 |United States Virgin Islands||English||Virgin Islands Creole|

-Note: When it comes to English as an official language, it primarily refers to British English as these countries are either former British colonies or now British Oversees Territories.
-The only exception is the United States Virgin Island which uses American English as it is a United States Territory.
+Note: When it comes to English as an official language, it primarily refers to British English as these countries are either former British colonies or now British Overseas Territories.
+The only exception is the United States Virgin Islands which uses American English as it is a United States Territory.